Siddh-456/DFA-Minimizer/README.md

 **Phase 2: Iterative Propagation**

 For every unmarked pair (p, q) and every input symbol a: if the transitions δ(p, a) and δ(q, a) lead to an already-marked pair, then (p, q) must also be marked.
-This repeats until no new pairs are marked, which is called fixed-point convergence.
+This repeats until no new pairs are marked, which is called fixed point convergence.

 **Phase 3: Equivalence Classes**

-Any pair that remains unmarked after propagation means those two states are indistinguishable — they behave identically on all possible inputs.
+Any pair that remains unmarked after propagation means those two states are indistinguishable they behave identically on all possible inputs.
 These equivalent states are grouped into equivalence classes and merged into single states in the minimized DFA.

 ---